Pan Pacific International (OTCMKTS:DQJCY) Updates FY 2022 Earnings Guidance

-Pan Pacific International (OTCMKTS:DQJCY – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.82-$0.82 for the period.
+Pan Pacific International (OTCMKTS:DQJCY – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $0.82-$0.82 for the period.
 The company issued revenue guidance of $16.10 billion-$16.10 billion.

 See Also